 If a UK business supplies digital services to a business customer in the EU, this would fall under the reverse charge and the EU customer should account for the VAT in their country.

 The invoice should state that “the supply is subject to the reverse charge”.

 How can I find out more about the post Brexit changes to VAT?

 The above cannot directly be relied upon and it is important that you seek confirmation/advice, relating to your business’ specific circumstances.
 If you have any further queries about the new VAT rules between UK and EU or would like to know more, please contact us and our specialist tax team will be happy to help you.

-There are also new VAT rules when buying and selling services from / to the EU – you can read our guidance for these circumstances (part two) here and for the triangulation of goods between the EU and other countries (part three) here.
+There are also new VAT rules when importing and exporting goods from / to the EU – you can read our guidance for these circumstances (part one) here and for the triangulation of goods between the EU and other countries (part three) here.